edtechhub/spud/readme.md

 - Auth token is rquired to access application which you can get from admin.
 If not used you will get `401 Unauthorized` error

+### Highlighting feature

+To add new keywords in old categories, expand the Python lists in the settings.py file with new additional keywords.

+To add new keyword categories:
+- Add desired keywords as a Python dictionary in the settings.py file
+- Add new CSS highlighting in publications.css in the format .highlighted(your_keyword)

 ## MIT License